kesondrakey/kesondrakey.github.io/FluxTowers.md

     position: absolute;
     top: 5%;  /* Adjust this value to position the image vertically */
     right: 20px;
-    z-index: 1; /* Make sure it is above other elements */ }
+}

         /* Adjust the size of the YouTube embed */